-Ajit Doval attends 80th Raising Day of CRPF
+India fully capable to act against terror: Ajit Doval

-Gurugram, Mar 19: National Security Advisor Ajit Doval attended the 80th Central Reserve Police Force (CRPF) Anniversary Parade in Gurugram as the chief guest on Tuesday.
+Gurugram, Mar 19: National Security Advisor Ajit Doval attended the 80th Central Reserve Police Force (CRPF) Anniversary Parade as the chief guest in Gurugram on Tuesday.

 The NSA paid floral tributes to the martyrs of the force, including the martyrs of the Pulwama attack at the memorial.
 It has been decided not to hold any cultural programme as a mark of respect to the Pulwama martyrs.